rohnugu/base-drafts/draft-ietf-quic-http.md

 server can promise.
 A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type HTTP_PUSH_LIMIT_EXCEEDED.

+The remaining data on this stream consists of HTTP frames, as defined in
+{{frames}}, and carries the response side of an HTTP message exchange as described in {{request-response}}.
+The request headers of the exchange are carried by a PUSH_PROMISE frame (see {{frame-push-promise}}) on the request stream which generated the push.
+Promised requests MUST conform to the requirements in Section 8.2 of {{!RFC7540}}.

+The PUSH_PROMISE frame is sent on the client-initiated bidirectional stream that carried the request that generated the push.
+This allows the server push to be associated with a request.
+Ordering of a PUSH_PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of {{!RFC7540}}).

 If a promised server push is not needed by the client, the client SHOULD send a CANCEL_PUSH frame; if the push stream is already open, a QUIC STOP_SENDING frame